-Figure 16.
-Using vacuum equipment to install paving slabs in a residential application placing equipment.
+Installation equipment to lift and place paving units-Paving slabs are heavy and the larger units require at least two persons to install them.
+Serious injury from repetitive movements from manual installation of paving slabs can be avoided by using specialized lifting and placing equipment.
 Every effort should be made to use such equipment to avoid fatigue and injury.
 Most projects will have a pavement area with cut units and these may require manual installation.
 Therefore, worker energy should be reserved for accomplishing these manual tasks, and by using slab installation equipment across as much pavement area as possible.

 Installation equipment for paving slabs ranges from manual scissor clamps, that allow one or two workers to lift and place paving slabs, to vacuum lifters.

 Scissor clamps-These vary in size depending on the length and width of the unit to be moved.
 Single hand and double hand clamps are illustrated in Figures 10 and 11.
 Single hand clamps are suitiable for units up to 24 in.
 (600 mm) long and maximum 130 lbs (58 kg).
 Double hand clamps require two people to operate.
-These are suitable for paving slabs up to 24 x 24 in.
-(600 x 600 mm) weighing up to 150 lbs (68 kg).
+These are suitable for paving slabs up to 24 x 24 in. $(600 \times 600 \text{ mm})$ weighing up to 150 lbs (68 kg).
 These have brackets on each end that grab the paving unit and use its weight to tighten the grip on it.
-Gripping may be assisted by rubber pads fixed to the brackets.
-The unit must be grabbed from the center to avoid twisting injury when lifted by the clamp.
-Fingers must be kept away from pivot points.
+Gripping may be assisted